ruyadorno/ntl/readme.md

 ntl
 ```

-You can also specify a folder containing a `package.json` file:
+You can also specify a project folder containing a `package.json` file:

 ```sh
 ntl ./my-node-project